 The Junior School's weekly assembly, held each Friday at 12.30pm in the G.B.
 Robertson Hall.
 Assemblies generally consist of class presentations, awards presentations and a musical performance.
-End of Term Assembly is at 11.20am.
+An End of Term Assembly is held on the final day of term.